Thursday, August 29, 2024

 Sunday, May 5:

 I've hit Exit 57 - Go South to Glencoe High School or North to - you guessed it - North Plains, Oregon's "City to the Sunset" pop 3,396.
 Let it not be said that the city's founders were not creative with its name!
-While the city itself is currently "finding itself" at the crossroads with development and expansion of the urban growth boundary, Pumpkin Ridge Golf Club has played host to numerous tournaments since opening in 1992 - founded by three partners including former University of Oregon Foundation Trustee and Portland Business Leader Gay Davis.
+While the city itself is currently "finding itself" at the crossroads with development and expansion of the urban growth boundary, Pumpkin Ridge Golf Club has played host to numerous tournaments since opening in 1992 - founded by three partners including my fellow former University of Oregon Foundation Trustee and Portland Business Leader Gay Davis.
 The club hosted the first US iteration of the controversial Saudi Royal Fund-backed LIV Golf Invitational Series event in 2022.
 On the less controversial side, I was asked to lead the marketing for what could be considered the state mortgage association's most successful golf tournament in the mid-2000s.
 If you haven't been golfing here, it's really a peaceful place.

 Monday, May 6: